A facelift can help restore a youthful appearance.

 As you age, the skin on your face and neck begins to loosen, folds and fat deposits appear around the neck, deep creases form between the nose and mouth, and the jawline becomes slack.
 Factors that contribute to aging include genetics, habits, gravity and sun exposure.
 Dr. Dawes can perform a surgical facelift (rhytidectomy) to help minimize sagging, drooping and wrinkled skin on the face and neck, and restore a more youthful and rejuvenated appearance.

 The facelift, clinically known as rhytidectomy, is one of the earliest performed cosmetic surgeries.
-The first known facelifts were performed in the early part of the 20th century.
+Thanks to our outdoor lifestyles in Calgary, our facial skin takes a beating from the elements.
+Plus, our bodies produce one additional percentage point less collagen every year after our 20th birthday.
+Since collagen is the protein in the body that provides the structural framework that supports our skin and keeps it firm this allows the skin to sag and form lines and creases.
+Gravity and heredity play a role.
+The result is the formation of deep creases beside the mouth, hanging jowls, sunken cheeks, loose skin and fat deposits on the neck, and an overall loose, saggy look.
 The goal of a facelift is to remove excess sagging skin and reposition and tighten underlying muscle and tissue to firm and “lift” the skin contour.
 Facelifts target the lower two-thirds of the face, the jowls, and the neck.
 There are different methods used for these surgeries, depending on the unique facial aging of the patient.
+These procedures can boost your self-confidence that had been tagging along with your sagging facial countenance.

 Is a Facelift Right for Me?